vikesplace/vikesplace/README.md

 ```
 docker-compose up -d --build
 ```
-> Disclaimer: Search and Recommender APIs will be available start once ElasticSearch is populated with data (this process might take a while, e.g. 5 minutes).
+> Disclaimer: Search and Recommender APIs will be available once ElasticSearch is populated with data (this process might take a while, e.g. 5 minutes).

 4. Access our application by going to `http://localhost:3000`